moebiussurfing/OF_Windows_Installer/README.md

 5. Look into **OF_Windows_Installer/resources/** folders to replace your images, start and finish banners, and icon as desired.

 7. Customize the **SCRIPT_OF_APP.nsi** script:
-   * Set your .exe app name, app tittle and developer name.
+   * Set your .exe app name, app title, and developer name.
    * Enable or disable pages.
    * Slideshow intro with faded BMP images.
 Start / Finish image splashes.
    * Sound playing during splash intro.